charignon/charignon.github.io/_posts/2016-01-20-reliable-automation-example.md

 ### Sixth iteration: Cherry on the cake: a hud, colored labels, and vim integration!

-It is extremely easy to write Mercurial extensions, it can take as little as 5 lines of python to add something useful.
+It is extremely easy to write Mercurial extensions, it can take as little as 5 lines of python to create a useful feature.
 I wrote an extension that adds an overlay on top of the list of commits in my repository to show me if the tests passed for each revision: